-The SAI provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of securities of the Trust.
+The SAI provides additional information about the portfolio manager's compensation, other accounts managed by the portfolio manager and the portfolio manager's ownership of securities of the Trust.

-The Trust's Administrator is a wholly-owned subsidiary of Aquila Management Corporation ("AMC"), founder and sponsor of each fund in the Aquila Group of Funds.
-As of May 31, 2023, the Aquila Group of Funds consisted of seven tax-free municipal bond funds, a high income corporate bond fund and an equity fund, with aggregate assets of approximately \$2.25 billion, of which approximately \$2.03 billion consisted of assets of the tax-free municipal bond funds.
+The Trust's Administrator is a wholly-owned subsidiary of Aquila Management Corporation ("AMC"), founder and sponsor of each fund in the Aguila Group of Funds.
 AMC's address is the same as that of the Administrator.
 AMC was founded in 1984 and is owned by Diana P. Herrmann and members of her family.
 Ms. Herrmann is Vice Chair, a Trustee and the President of the Trust and Chair and Chief Executive Officer of AMC.